Diversity, Equity, & Inclusion

 - Support the efforts of the MIT AeroAstro Diversity Officer

-- Participate in recruitment and outreach
+- Lead the Graduate Application Assistance Program (GAAP) and participate in recruitment and outreach

 - Work with the leadership of MIT AeroAstro student organizations (AIAA, WAE, GWAE, GA^3, AeroAfro, dREFS, RPA^3)